stantond/OctoPrint/docs/plugins/gettingstarted.rst

 Now all that's left to do is to move our ``helloworld.py`` into the ``octoprint_helloworld`` folder and renaming it to ``__init__.py``.
 Make sure to delete the copy under ``~/.octoprint/plugins`` in the process, including the ``.pyc`` file!

-The plugin is now ready to be installed via ``python setup.py install``.
-However, since we are still working on our plugin, it makes more sense to use ``python setup.py develop`` for now -- this way the plugin becomes discoverable by OctoPrint, however we don't have to reinstall it after any changes we will still do.
-We can have the ``octoprint dev plugin:install`` command do everything for us here, it will ensure to use the python binary belonging to your OctoPrint installation::
+The plugin is now ready to be installed.
+For a proper install, we could use ``python setup.py install``, but during development ``python setup.py develop`` is better as we don't have to reinstall after every change.
+This is handled for us using the
+``octoprint dev plugin:install`` command; it will ensure to use the python binary belonging to your OctoPrint installation::

+   cd OctoPrint-HelloWorld
-   (venv) $ octoprint dev plugin:install
+   (octoenv) $ octoprint dev plugin:install
    running develop
    running egg_info
    creating OctoPrint_HelloWorld.egg-info
    [...]
    Finished processing dependencies for OctoPrint-HelloWorld==1.0.0

+If you see any errors stating ``package 'wheel' is not installed``, just install it with ``pip install wheel`` and try again.

 Restart OctoPrint.
 Your plugin should still be properly discovered and the log line should be printed::